U.S. Stocks Drop as Oil Market Shudders

 Refineries, storage facilities, pipelines and ocean tankers have filled up rapidly as oil producers failed to drop output fast enough, while investors bet that an economic rebound later in the year could drive a rebound in crude prices.

-Yields on the 10-year Treasury note fell to 0.553%, from 0.625% Monday, reflecting investors' waning risk appetite as they move funds into the perceived safety of U.S. government bonds.
+Yields on the 10-year Treasury note fell to 0.571%, from 0.625% Monday, reflecting investors' waning risk appetite as they move funds into the perceived safety of U.S. government bonds.
+The WSJ Dollar Index, which tracks the greenback against a basket of currencies, gained 0.4% as currencies from oil-exporting countries fell.

 Investors are now pricing in a choppier path forward for global stocks as some countries begin easing lockdowns and partially reopening their economies, potentially leading to a second wave of infections.